yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 description: Learn how to create an environment and Service Account for Axway API Gateway within AMPLIFY Central.
 ---
-{{< alert title="Note" color="primary" >}}The Axway API Gateway connectivity to AMPLIFY Central is currently available in an alpha review mode; current functionality and configuration may change before release.
-Therefore, this connectivity is available for trial use only and is not supported for production API management or connectivity.{{< /alert >}}

 ## Before you start